Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Introduction

-In this study, we present a general workflow for modeling nonstoichiometric materials using NNPs (Results – Subsection A), achieving precise chemical accuracy at realistic length and time scales.
-The performance of the NNP model is demonstrated to surpass that of CE, showcasing near-DFT accuracy and remarkable transferability to previously unobserved crystal structures exhibiting diverse compositions (Results – Subsection B).
-This methodology is applied to systematically investigate nonstoichiometric Cr-S materials, an intriguing class of materials with substantial utility in 2D magnetic applications and prospective spintronic devices.
-By incorporating the NNP model into simulated annealing (SA) optimizations (Results – Subsection C), we gain intricate insights into the crystal structures of Cr-S materials.
-The outcomes highlight the crucial role played by the surplus Cr atoms beyond the Cr/S ratio of $1/2$, exerting a significant influence on the stability of vdW gaps in Cr-S materials.
-Moreover, a notable structural transition is observed at the composition Cr$_{0.5}$S (CrS$_2$ phase), characterized by a preferential migration of half of its Cr atoms to the vdW gaps.
-This finding aligns with experimental observations, illuminating the non-vdW nature of Cr-S materials.
-Moreover, we leverage the NNP model in a large-scale vacancy diffusion MC simulation to illuminate the impact of lateral compressive strains in catalyzing the formation of vdW gaps within 2D CrS$_2$ layers, which paves a straightforward route for more facile exfoliation of ultrathin CrS$_2$ nanosheets through strain engineering (Results – Subsection D).
-The NNP model's capacity to handle lattice strains, optimize atomic positions, and accurately consider spatially and temporally diverse nonstoichiometric compositions in large-scale simulations highlights the necessity of employing MLPs for modeling nonstoichiometric materials.
-This is a task unachievable solely with DFT and prone to considerable inaccuracies when attempted with conventional CE methods.
+In this study, we present a general workflow for modeling nonstoichiometric systems using NNPs (Methods).
+The NNP's performance is demonstrated to surpass that of CE, showcasing near-DFT accuracy and remarkable transferability to unobserved structures exhibiting diverse compositions (Results – Subsection A).
+By incorporating the NNP into simulated annealing (SA) optimizations (Results – Subsection B), we gain insights into the low-energy ground-state and metastable Cr-S structures that are anticipated to result from experimental synthesis.
+The outcomes highlight the crucial role played by the surplus Cr atoms beyond the Cr/S $= 1/2$ ratio in stabilizing the vdW gaps.
+Moreover, a notable structural transition is observed for the CrS$_2$ phase, characterized by a preferential migration of half of the Cr atoms to the vdW gaps.
+This finding aligns with experimental observations, illuminating the non-vdW nature of 2D CrS$_2$.
+Moreover, we leverage the NNP in a large-scale vacancy diffusion Monte Carlo (MC) simulation to emphasize the impact of lateral compressive strains in catalyzing the formation of vdW gaps within initially non-vdW CrS$_2$ slabs, paving a straightforward route for more facile exfoliation of ultrathin CrS$_2$ nanosheets through strain engineering (Results – Subsection C).
+The NNP's capacity to handle lattice strains, optimize atomic positions, and accurately consider spatially and temporally diverse nonstoichiometric compositions in large-scale simulations highlights the necessity of employing MLPs for modeling nonstoichiometric systems prevalent during chemical exfoliation of non-vdW materials.
+This task is unachievable solely with DFT and prone to considerable inaccuracies when attempted with conventional CE methods.